 - 1.3.
 This Privacy Standard applies to all Company Personnel (”you”, “your”).
 You must read, understand and comply with this Privacy Standard when Processing Personal Data on our behalf and attend training on its requirements.
 This Privacy Standard sets out what we expect from you in order for the Company to comply with applicable law.
 Your compliance with this Privacy Standard is mandatory.
 Related Policies are available to help you interpret and act in accordance with this Privacy Standard; you must also comply with all such Related Policies.
 Any breach of this Privacy Standard may result in disciplinary action.

 - 1.4.
-This Privacy Standard (together with Related Policies) is an internal document and cannot be shared with third parties, clients or regulators without prior authorisation from the Data Protection Leads (Sandy Noble or Scott Chesworth).
+This Privacy Standard (together with Related Policies) is an internal document and cannot be shared with third parties, clients or regulators without prior authorisation from the Data Protection Leads (Scott Chesworth).